landawn/abacus-common/README.md

 ```

-### A Few Principles About Design and Implementation in This Library:
+### Design and Implementation Considerations:

-* In general, empty `String`, `Collection`, `Map`, etc., are returned instead of `null`.
-However, `null` may be returned in certain methods, such as `Strings.firstNonEmpty()` or `Strings.emptyToNull()`.
+* In general, empty values—such as an empty `String`, `Collection`, or `Map`—are returned instead of `null`.
+However, certain methods (e.g., `Strings.firstNonEmpty()` or `Strings.emptyToNull()`) may legitimately return `null`.
 Methods that may return `null` are typically annotated with `@MayReturnNull`.

-* Methods are designed to support broad and general use cases. `null` parameters are usually allowed, as long as they do not violate the contract of the method.
+* Most methods are designed to support broad and general use cases. `null` parameters are generally permitted, provided they do not violate the method’s intended contract.
 For example: `Numbers.createNumber(...)` or `N.filter(...)`.
-It is up to the user to handle `null` values appropriately if they are invalid in a given context.
+It is the user’s responsibility to handle `null` values appropriately if they are considered invalid in a given context.

-* Due to the large number of methods in this library, consistently handling exceptions such as `IllegalArgumentException`, `IndexOutOfBoundsException`,  `NullPointerException` and similar across the entire codebase is challenging.
-Therefore, these exceptions should not be treated differently.
-The following approach is not recommended:
+* Given the large number of methods across this library, maintaining strict consistency in handling exceptions such as `IllegalArgumentException`, `IndexOutOfBoundsException`,  `NullPointerException`, and similar is inherently challenging.
+Therefore, these exceptions are not treated differently, and the following approach ** must be avoided**:

 ```java
 		try {